Large Deviations for Stochastic Porous Media Equation on General Measure Spaces: Introduction

-To obtain the LDP for \eref{eq:1}, our method is based on a weak convergence approach introduced by \cite{BD}, which has been applied to various dynamical systems driven by Gaussian noises, see e.g. \cite{BD1, BDM1, BDM2, BGJ, CM, CR, L, RZ, RZZ}.
+To obtain a LDP for \eref{eq:1}, our method is based on a weak convergence approach introduced by \cite{BD}, which has been applied to various dynamical systems driven by Gaussian noises, see e.g. \cite{BD1, BDM1, BDM2, BGJ, CM, CR, L, RZ, RZZ}.
 Recently, a sufficient condition to verify the large deviation criteria of Budhiraja-Dupuis-Maroulas has been improved by Matoussi, Sabbagh and Zhang in \cite{MSZ}.
 This condition seems to be more suitable to deal with SPDEs arising from fluid mechanics; see e.g.\cite{DWZZ}.
 In this paper we will use this method.
 The main point of our procedures is to prove the convergence of some skeleton equations.
-Before this, we state the results on existence, uniqueness and provide some priori estimates for the solutions to the skeleton equations.
-The corresponding proof is quite involved and we do not adapt it to keep down its size.
+Before this, we state the results on existence, uniqueness and provide some a priori estimates for the solutions to the skeleton equations.
+The corresponding proof is quite involved and we do not include the details to keep down its size.

-Finally, we would like to refer \cite{LR, P, PR} for more background information and results on SPDEs, \cite{A, BDR} on SPMEs, \cite{RRW, RW, RWW, RWX} and references therein for comprehensive theories of stochastic generalized porous media equations.
+Finally, we would like to refer \cite{LR, P, PR} for more background information and results on SPDEs, \cite{A, BDR} on SPMEs, \cite{RRW, RW, RWW, RWX} and the references therein for comprehensive theories of stochastic generalized porous media equations.

 The paper is organised as follows.
 In Section 2, we introduce some notations and preliminaries.
 Hypothesis and main result will be given in Section 3.
-In Section 4, we are devoted to prove the existence and uniqueness of solutions to the associated skeleton equations.
+In Section 4, we prove the existence and uniqueness of solutions to the associated skeleton equations.
 The large deviation principle is proved in Section 5.